-Starting at the Museum (se link), where parking is available, follow the path uphill through the trees and cross the A713 to re-join the path on the other side of the road.
-The section between here and the Craigengillan Gate Lodge (photo) was created in 2012 and is called the Jubilee Path.
+At Cathcartston in the village, where parking is available, follow the path uphill through the trees and cross the A713 to re-join the path on the other side of the road.
+The section between here and the Craigengillan Gate Lodge was created in 2012 and İS called the Jubilee Path.
 It passes between established native hardwood trees and the two Jubilee Woods planted by Patna and St Xaviers Primary Schools.

-The path continues on the other side of the Craigengillan approach, following the banks of the Muck Water, one of the most important salmon spawning tributaries of the River Doon.
-In high summer, the grassland beneath the young oaks, rowan and silver birch is full of wild flowers and you will pass the Scout Garden and two willow sculptures created by sculptor Geoff Forest in partnership with pupils of Doon Academy.
+The path continues on the other side Craigengillan the approach, following the banks of the Muck Water, DALCAIRNEY one of the most important salmon AUCHENROY HILL 7.29 km round trip spawning tributaries of the River Doon.
+In high summer, the grassland beneath the young oaks, rowan and with pupils of Doon Academy.